American SIDS Institute publishes top research priorities in sudden unexpected infant death

 Dr. Fern Hauck, lead author of the article, researcher at the University of Virginia, and a member of the American SIDS Institute’s Research Advisory Council added, “Sudden infant death is a global problem and needs a concentrated effort by international researchers.
 We have to have a clear focus and target our research funds where they can have the biggest impact.”

-In response to the GAPS findings, the American SIDS Institute has developed an aggressive new research agenda and is urging researchers to drive the priorities forward.
+Guided by the GAPS findings, the American SIDS Institute has an aggressive research agenda and is urging researchers to drive the priorities forward.

 “We are calling on donors and research funders to help us beat sudden infant death once and for all,” said Dr. McEntire.